erogenousbeef-zz/BigReactors/Roadmap.md

 ### Radiation refactor number two
 - Radiate from one random rod each tick, but radiate in all four directions.
 Extrapolate results to entire reactor.
-- Fix neutron hardness to actually do something aside from being a straight nutpunch
+- (DONE?)
+Fix neutron hardness to actually do something aside from being a straight nutpunch
-- Fix fertilization and expose fertility in UI.
+- (PARTIAL) Fix fertilization and expose fertility in UI.

 ### Heat Refactor number two
 - (DONE) Fuel Rod heat pool instead of heat in individual fuel rods